-Description of risk WP(s) involved Proposed risk mitigation measures Defaulting partner ALL e.g. 'this risk will be handled by the encouragement of the partner by the project coordinator.'
+Description of risk iption of risk WP(s) Proposed risk mitigation measu Defaulting partner ALL e.g. 'this risk will be handled by the encouragement of the partner by the project coordinator.'
 Schedule slippage, late delivery and slow progress in general ALL e.g. 'this risk will be handled by the periodic progress status assessments performed by the project manager and reported to the project coordinator and the steering committee as part of progress reports.'
 Turnover of key personnel ALL e.g. 'this risk will be managed by standardising the way of working across the various teams so that remaining personnel can temporarily compensate for the absent one, while waiting for a permanent substitution.'